bytedance/coconut_cvpr2024/README.md

 The data will be saved at "./coconut_datasets" by default, you can change it to your preferred path by adding "--output_dir YOUR_DATA_PATH".

+To use COCONut-Large, you need to download the panoptic masks from huggingface and copy the images by the image list from the objects365 image folder.
+Then add them on top of COCONut-B, to consist the full COCONut-Large dataset.

 ## Tutorials
  * [visualization on COCONut panoptic masks](tutorials/visualization/demo.ipynb)